donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Mobile-Colorbox.md

 share: true
 related: true

 excerpt: "I use colorbox in my ASP.Core2 apps.
-Alot of developers still do in their applications"
+Alot of developers still do in their applications.
+Mobile First Responsive Colorbox Window to open a link, div, code, about anything.
+Including a iframe using external data."
 image:
   cover: true
   path: &image /assets/images/pages/svg/colorbox-html.png